istio/istio.io/content/en/blog/2021/external-locality-failover/index.md

      baseEjectionTime: 1m
 {{< /text >}}

- The `DestinationRule` performs TLS origination and configures the outlier detection.
-It also has a [failover](/docs/reference/config/networking/destination-rule/#LocalityLoadBalancerSetting) field configured where you can specify exactly what region to failover to.
+ The `DestinationRule` now performs TLS origination and configures the outlier detection.
+The rule also has a [failover](/docs/reference/config/networking/destination-rule/#LocalityLoadBalancerSetting) field configured where you can specify exactly what regions are failover targets.
 This is useful when you have several regions defined.

 ## **Wrapping Up**

 Istio’s `VirtualService` and `DestinationRule` API’s provide traffic routing, failure recovery and fault injection features so that you can create resilient applications.
-The ServiceEntry API extends many of these features to external services that are not part of your mesh.
+The ServiceEntry API extends many of these features to external services that are not part of your service mesh.

 As a Field Engineer at [Solo.io](https://www.solo.io/), I help users solve interesting problems such as these using Istio.
 If you have any questions, feel free to reach out to me on our [Slack](https://slack.solo.io/).